7 Tips For Choosing The Right Refrigerated Van

 Vantastec has over 13 years’ experience in refrigerated van and temperature-controlled conversions.
-In this time we’ve gathered some crucial expertise, and today we’ll be putting that expertise to use by giving you five useful tips when buying your next refrigerated van.
+In this time we’ve gathered some crucial expertise, and today we’ll be putting that expertise to use by giving you seven useful tips when comparing refrigerated vans.

 Without further ado, let’s get into it…